monocodes/snippets/vim.md

-X - To delete the world letter by letter (like DEL Key) dd - To delete entire line ndd - To delete n no. of lines from cursor position{Sdd) / - To search a word in the file
+X - To delete the world letter by letter (like DEL Key) dd - To delete entire line ndd - To delete n no. of lines from cursor position{Sdd) gg - dG - delete all lines in file (need to be at the beginning of the file) / - To search a word in the file